hoangsonww/Collabify-Project-Manager/README.md

 _Cool stuff_: I took some time to make the chatbot toggler look like Apple's Assistive Touch button that you can drag around the screen and it'll snap to the edges.
 This is a fun little feature that adds a nice touch to the user experience.

+> [!NOTE]
-> Note: In mobile, the drag and drop feature may not work as expected due to the limitations of mobile gestures.
+> In mobile, the drag and drop feature may not work as expected due to the limitations of mobile gestures.
 However, it should work perfectly fine on desktop and laptop devices.

 ## Deployment